 3.30pm: Question Time

 We put our panel on the spot and ask you to put your burning questions to them.
 This year the session has a focus on improving philanthropy — from whether philanthropy should be more open to what reporting to funders should look like, to what the new big innovations are in philanthropy.
 Submit questions in advance, throughout the conference, on social media or during the session.
-Panel members include: Cath Dovey, Co-founder of The Beacon Collaborative, Anand Shukla, Chief Executive of The Henry Smith Charity, Grant Gordon OBE, Chair, Ethos Foundation, and a representative from Resource Justice.
+Panel members include: Cath Dovey, Co-founder of The Beacon Collaborative, Anand Shukla, Chief Executive of The Henry Smith Charity, Grant Gordon OBE, Chair, Ethos Foundation, and Kristina Johansson, Resource Justice and philanthropist.